ForestAdmin/documentation-user-guide/collections/actions/README.md

 #### Smart Actions

-Smart actions are your own business-related actions, built with your own code.
+Smart Actions are your own business-related actions, built with your own code.
 You'll learn how to use them in the [following page](create-and-manage-smart-actions.md#what-is-a-smart-action).

 {% hint style="info" %}
 Smart Actions can be triggered from the _Actions_ button in the List View, from the Details View, or directly from a [Summary View](../../getting-started/master-your-ui/build-a-summary-view.md#acting-on-your-data) or a Workspace.